 This activity has long been proposed as a way to explain the presence of certain elements in the Moon's volcanic regions.

-The team's research adds another point to the "pro" list of evidence.
+The team's research adds another point to the "for" list of evidence.

 And they found that the lunar core is very similar to Earth's - with a liquid outer layer and a solid inner core.